KnutAM/tensors/Theory/TensorAlgebra.md

 \end{align}
 Hence, this product doesn't actually "do" anything, it just represents multiple bases.
 }{
 Another way to think is that $\baseij$ are 9 2nd order base tensors for a 2nd order tensor.
 I.e., $\baseij$ represents 9 orthogonal directions for a 2nd order tensor.
-Considering a particular base, e.g. $\twobase{1}{2}$, this can be represented in matrix form as
+Considering a particular base, e.g. $\twobase{1}{2}$, it can be represented in matrix form in the $\basei$ coordinate system, as
 \begin{align}
 \left[ \twobase{1}{2} \right] = \begin{bmatrix} 0 & 1 & 0 \\ 0 & 0 & 0 \\ 0 & 0 & 0\end{bmatrix}
 \end{align}